rkennedy-mode/tracing-arrow-flight-sql/README.md

 As a result, if you want to include the gRPC calls (and anything else that's broken by shading + relocating) in the OpenTelemetry traces, you will need a custom version of the driver.
-The [build_arrow.sh](build_arrow.sh) script will do this by cloing the apache/arrow repository, switching to the 14.0.2 tag, applying the [fix_jdbc_shading.patch](fix_jdbc_shading.patch) patch file, and then building and installing the corresponding JAR files in a custom local Maven repository, which is referenced from [pom.xml](pom.xml).
+The [build_arrow.sh](build_arrow.sh) script will do this by cloning the apache/arrow repository, switching to the 14.0.2 tag, applying the [fix_jdbc_shading.patch](fix_jdbc_shading.patch) patch file, and then building and installing the corresponding JAR files in a custom local Maven repository, which is referenced from [pom.xml](pom.xml).